 For a detailed write-up with more pictures, check out The making of a bus – MAN Lion’s City DD.

 The exterior styling of the bus bears new styling elements, most notably the large grey stripe on both sides of the bus.
 The larger headlamp design was likely inspired from MAN Trucks.
 The livery curves on the upper deck and angled livery overlaying the rear windows makes for a more sleek design with minimal structural modifications.
-The side-facing Electronic Display Signage (EDS) unit was also relocated to the second glass panel (near the exit door) as the styling element blocked off a portion of the front glass.
+The side-facing Electronic Display Sign (EDS) was also relocated to the second glass panel (near the exit door) as the styling element blocked off a portion of the front glass.

 The rear design features a dark area that extends from the upper deck window, subtly reducing the visual presence of large cut-out sections used for the ventilation of rear-mounted components.
 The placements of the upper brake lights have also been changed; they are now located in-between the upper and lower decks in addition to their placement near the rear bumper.
-The upper signal lights are located on both sides of the upper deck rear window.
+The upper indicator lamps are located on both sides of the upper deck rear window.

 As compared to the second batch of MAN A95 buses registered in Year 2016, the facelifted buses are almost identical on the interior.
 Minor differences include: